KABAM-Robotics/rosrect-ecs-api-server/README.md

 ### Configure and Run for native installations
 In case of a native installation, you can create them using the `export` command at the terminal.
 For e.g. here is an example set of parameters:

-    $ export ECS_DB_LOC=~/rosrect-ecs-api-server/ecs.db
+    $ export ECS_DB_LOC=~/error_classification_server/ecs.db
     $ export ECS_API=http://0.0.0.0:8000

-**Note: These values are available only in the current terminal and need to be recreated every time before running the ECS API server.
+**Note: These values are available only in the current terminal and need to be recreated every time before running the server.
 One way to get around this is to place these statements in the `bashrc` file**

-Now, you can run the ECS API server using `python3`:
+Now, you can run the server using `python3`:

-    $ python3 ecs_api_server/ecs_endpoint.py
+    $ python3 src/ecs_endpoint.py
       [2020-08-18 17:32:53 +0800] [10601] [INFO] Goin' Fast @ http://127.0.0.1:8000
       [2020-08-18 17:32:53 +0800] [10601] [INFO] Starting worker [10601]